dakotacsk/LaplacianOverGaussianOperator/README.md

 ## Acknowledgments

-- This package was developed as part of the Quality Engineering and Analysis (QEA) course.
+- This package was developed as part of the Quantitative Engineering and Analysis (QEA) course.
 - Special thanks to all contributors and users of this package.